Martello History, Family Crest & Coats of Arms

 Martello Settlers in United States in the 19th Century

-- Angelo Martello, aged 36, who emigrated to the United States, in 1894
+- Angelo Martello, aged 36, who immigrated to the United States, in 1894

 Martello Settlers in United States in the 20th Century

-- Agastino Martello, aged 28, who emigrated to the United States from Carpineto Romano, in 1906
+- Agastino Martello, aged 28, who immigrated to the United States from Carpineto Romano, in 1906

 - Antonio Martello, aged 32, who landed in America from Giano Vetasta, Italy, in 1909